metablaster/ASM-Formatter/README.md

   as well as surplus blank lines around procedure labels to make them compacted to code.
 - If you whish to replace all surplus blank lines entirely with a single blank line specify `--compact` option.

-- Default encoding, if not specified is `ansi`, to override use `--encoding` option.
+- Default encoding, if not specified is `ANSI`, to override use `--encoding` option.

 - Default tab width, if not specified is 4, to override use `--tabwidth` option,\
   note that tab width option also affects spaces.